every day at

 Q: What is an "Advance Directive" and do I need one?

 A: An Advance Directive is a written statement that you complete in advance of serious illness about how you want medical decisions to be made.
 The two most common types of Advance Directive are a “Living Will” and a “Durable Power of Attorney for Health Care.”
 You are not legally required to have an Advance Directive, however, because unexpected situations can happen at any age, all adults should have an Advance Directive.
 Anyone age 18 or older can create their own Advance Directive.
 To learn more about Advance Directives, click here.

 Q: What does an "accredited provider" mean and why does it matter?

 A: Accreditation means that the health provider goes above and beyond safety and quality standards and should always be sought when seeking treatment.
-Carson Tahoe is accredited through The Joint Commission, the Commission on Cancer, and the American Association of Carediovascular and Pulmonary Rehabilitation, among others.
-As an independent, not-for-profit organization, the Joint Commission is the nation’s oldest and largest standards setting and accrediting body for healthcare.
+Carson Tahoe is accredited through Center for Improvement in Healthcare Quality (CIHQ), the Commission on Cancer, and the American Association of Carediovascular and Pulmonary Rehabilitation, among others.
 The standards focus on setting expectations for an organization’s actual performance and for assessing its ability to provide safe, high quality care.
-Joint Commission accreditation is well known as the benchmark for quality in patient care.
+CIHQ accreditation is well known as the benchmark for quality in patient care.
 Carson Tahoe has also set the standards by being the only Gold Level Accredited Cancer Center in Nevada.
-Click on these links to learn more about Joint Commission Accreditation and Commission on Cancer.

 Q: What does being a not-for-profit 501(c)(3) corporation mean?